whoisdsmith/VAULTSIDIAN/Blog/errors-and-loops/types-of-programming-errors.md

 String s;
 s.println(); // println is not a method of the class String
 ```

 Example 5:Array index out of range (dynamic semantic error)

 ```
 int[] v = new int[10];
 v[10] = 100; // 10 is not a legal index for an array of 10 elements
 ```

 The arrayvhas been created with 10 elements (with indexes ranging from 0 to 9), and we are trying to access
 the element with index 10, which does not exist.
 This type of error is not caught during compilation, but causes
 an exception to be thrown at runtime.

-## 10.4 Logical errors
+## 10.4 Logical Errors

 Logical errors are caused by the fact that the software specification is not respected.
 The program is compiled
 and executed without errors, but does not generate the requested result.

 Let us see some examples of logical errors: